Security Culture Vs. Security Awareness

 What Is Security Awareness?

-For example, a security-aware individual might know not to click on links in emails from unknown senders, as doing so could result in their computer becoming infected with malware.
-This user is more than likely aware of what Phishing is and how to avoid becoming a victim of a phishing email.
-Additionally, security awareness is seen as a continuum, with individuals falling somewhere on a spectrum from security unaware to security aware.
+For example, a security-aware individual would know not to click on links in emails from unknown senders, as doing so could result in their computer becoming infected with malware.
+This user is more than likely aware of what phishing is and how to avoid becoming a victim of a phishing email.

-Most people are not cybersecurity experts and will fall somewhere in the middle of the security awareness spectrum.
-However, it is possible for individuals to increase their security awareness by learning more about security risks and how to avoid them.
+Security awareness is seen as a continuum, with individuals falling somewhere on a spectrum from security unaware to security aware.
+Most people are not cybersecurity experts and will fall somewhere in the middle of the spectrum, but it is possible for individuals to increase their security awareness by learning more about security risks and how to avoid them.

 How Does My Company’s Cybersecurity Stack Up?